Maryland Juvenile Detention Center Sex Abuse Lawsuits

 The amount of money you can get from suing DJS for sexual abuse at a juvenile facility in Maryland depends on a few things.
 Here are the main things that make the money you might get more or less:

-Strength of Evidence: In many cases, the only evidence is the victim’s testimony.
+• Strength of Evidence: In many cases, the only evidence is the victim’s testimony.
 That is often enough to establish that the abuse happened.
-However, if there is additional evidence to substantiate the victim’s testimony it will significantly boost the value of the case.
+However, if there is additional evidence to substantiate the victim’s testimony it will significantly boost the settlment value of the case.
+You also need evidence that the detention center or its staff were negligent in preventing the abuse.
+It really helps when there are failures in the institution’s policies and procedures – and these happened over and over in so many of these cases – that allowed the abuse to occur.

-Your Lawyer: Having a good lawyer can make a big difference in how much money you end up getting.
+• Your Lawyer: Having a good lawyer can make a big difference in how much money you end up getting.
+The best sex abuse lawyers get the best settlements.

-But there’s a limit to how much money you can get.
-In Maryland, there’s a maximum amount you can be awarded in these cases.
+There is a limit to how much money you can get.
+In Maryland, there is a maximum amount you can be awarded in these cases.
 If you’re suing a place like the Hickey School, the most you can get is $850,000.

 Contact Us About Maryland Juvenile Detention Center Sex Abuse Lawsuits